 Cards can be created in seconds and moved around the board by dragging and dropping them to the desired locations.

 Above all else, Kanban boards are flexible.
-Using a Kanban board is as easy as writing a sticky note and posting on a whiteboard, so anyone can use them for just about any purpose.
+Using a Kanban board is as easy as writing a sticky note and posting it on a whiteboard, so anyone can use them for just about any purpose.

 Project managers can spend less time communicating status updates because the board creates transparency.
 Team members, either onsite or remote, can see the status of a project at any time.